sinonjs/sinon-test/README.md

 ## Usage

-See the [sinon project homepage](http://sinonjs.org/) for documentation on usage.
+See the [sinon documentation](http://sinonjs.org/docs/#sinon-test) for documentation on usage.

 `sinon-test` instances need to be configured with a `sinon` instance (version 2+) before they can be used; you can emulate the sinon 1.x methods with the following: